Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 At the end of this assignment you should be able to:

-- Do exploratory data analysis on a new dataset
+- Do exploratory data analysis on a new dataset.
-- Know what the measures of central tendency and spread are used for
+- Know what the measures of central tendency and spread are used for.
-- Know when to use which measure of central tendency
+- Know when to use which measure of central tendency.
-- Be able to describe different distributions and interpret a histogram
+- Describe different distributions and interpret a histogram.
-- Know what outliers are and how they affect measures of central tendency and spread
+- Know what outliers are and how they affect measures of central tendency and spread.
-- Be able to interpret correlations from a graph and from the correlation coefficient
+- Interpret correlations from a graph and from the correlation coefficient

 ## Background material